MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 1. [Update service ports](../operationalize/configure-admin-cli-ports.md), if needed.

-1. Use the CLI to test the configuration.
+1. Using the CLI, you can test the configuration.
 Learn more about [diagnostic tests](../operationalize/configure-run-diagnostics.md).
-For the full test of the configuration, enter the following at the prompt:
+For the full test of the configuration, enter the following in the CLI:
    ```
+   # You must be authenticated to run diagnostic tests.
+   az login —-mls

-   az ml admin diagnostic configure
+   az ml admin diagnostic run
    ```

 1. [Evaluate](../operationalize/configure-evaluate-capacity.md) the configuration's capacity.